foundriesio/docs/source/user-guide/account-management/team-based-access.rst

 .. figure:: /_static/teams-example-read-only.png
    :align: center
    :scale: 80%
-   :alt: Teams example - read-only users
+   :alt: Teams example - Team read-only users

 .. figure:: /_static/teams-example-read-write-ci.png
    :align: center
    :scale: 80%
-   :alt: Teams example - read-write ci users
+   :alt: Teams example - Team read-write CI users

-If a user is added to both teams, they'll wind up with a list of scopes like:
+A member is then added to both teams.
+The member then has a combined list of scopes:

  * From read-only-users: